 And contrary to popular belief, the big towers there (the silos) is not what a mill is.
 The silos are just for storage.
 The mill itself is just a building where grain is ground down, on a mill stone.
 Of course the silos are the landmark that people like me always recognize as the mill, but the mill is the building next to the silos.
-The silos weren't built until the 1950s, so often when people look at old photos they're confused, wondering where the mill is?
+The silos weren't built until 1951, so often when people look at old photos they're confused, wondering where the mill is?
 It's there, it's just that the silos were a fairly late addition.

 Milling flour was the reason that the town of Tempe was successful, and why it was there, along the river, which is where the wheat could be grown in the river bed.
 Like most washes in the desert, the Salt River was riparian, and water would flow, and flood, then dry up.
 So wheat could be grown right there in the river bed, as strange as that sounds.

 So if anyone ever asks you were the name of "Mill Avenue" came from, you can just show them the mill.
 Or hand them a sack of flour.